bigbird023/game-quick-response/README.md

 Concept of The Game we will be building:  It is a response game, the user will pick Easy, Medium or Hard, which will determine speed of screen changes.
 User will click start, which will allow the game to start outputting "---" on a line.
 When the letter "x" appears, then the user is expected to touch any keyboard value.

-## Understanding how a program starts
+## Seeing User Input, Validation, and Looping to keep game active
 Open up Program.cs

-Because this is a console game, the below method signature is how .NET will know which part of your code to execute first

-class Program
-    {
-        static void Main(string[] args)

-So we will start by asking the User the Question of Easy, Mediocre, or Hard
+Checkout the 2 new methods that loop with do..while and validates the user inputs

+#What is Next
 Todo:
 1.)
-Move Code Section into it's own method name inputGameLevel 2.)
-Add input validation
-3.)
-Add Loop until valide input is made
+Add Another Method to start the game screen looping 2.)
+Add Another Method to capture user input for there quick reponse

-Need Help, Go onto Step 2 of the tutorial
+Need Help, Go onto Step 3 of the tutorial